kevinmcaleer/smars_library/README.md

 ![Build Status](https://travis-ci.com/kevinmcaleer/smars_library.svg)

+> Quick fix - please add `busnum=1` to anywhere the Adafruit_PCA9685.PCA9685 is used. this should fix the issues of it not detecting I2C

 ## SMARSfan.com

 Visit www.smarsfan.com for more information about this project.
 The site includes build instructions, videos, an interview with the designer and much more.